henrikglass/erodr/README.md

 To build for windows (requires mingw-w64) run `make windows` or `make windows-omp`.

 ## Note on openmp
-Targets with the `-omp` suffix utilize openmp to parallelize the algorithm and should run much faster.
-Keep in mind that the OpenMP implementation of Erodr hasn't been thorougly tested.
+Targets with the `-omp` suffix utilize OpenMP to parallelize the algorithm and should run much faster.
+Keep in mind that the OpenMP implementation of Erodr hasn't been thoroughly tested.
 If you experience any odd issues or bugs use the standard single-threaded version.

 # Usage
 ```